 The Sennheiser HD1 Wireless have a cool, old-school aesthetic that is visually appealing and looks high-end.
 Their headband has a simple design made of metal and covered with a faux leather fabric.
 The oval ear cups have a dark gray matte finish highlighted by the black padding on the ear cups and headband cover.
 They also come in a variety of colors, including the black color scheme of the unit reviewed.

 The Sennheiser HD1 Wireless are comfortable.
 The ear cups are large enough for most ears and although they are slightly heavier than the wired version, they exert the same pressure on the head and do not cause pain or soreness.
 Unfortunately, they don't have any padding on the headband and the padding used for the ear cups is slightly stiff, which may bother some during longer listening sessions.
+For more comfortable headphones, take a look at the B&O PLAY H9i.

 The control options are good but not as easy to use as those of the wired model.
 They provide volume, track skipping, and call/music controls but no dedicated noise-canceling switch.
 The power button is also the Bluetooth sync and noise canceling switch, and there are no talk-through or mute options.
 The control scheme is functional but confusing because of the overlapping functions.